illicitonion/cloudbackup/README.md

  * Filenames of every backed up file.
  * Sizes of every backed up file.
  * Pointers to the encrypted chunks to try to decrypt for any particular file.
- * HMAC with SHA256 of the plaintext of each chunk (used as the IV - you could choose to use another IV scheme, like random bytes, or a hash of the filename, or something - each of these offers different trade-offs).
+ * HMAC-SHA256 of the plaintext of each chunk (used as the IV - you could choose to use another IV scheme, like random bytes, or a hash of the filename, or something - each of these offers different trade-offs).
 The HMAC uses a key, so this shouldn't give too much information to an attacker, but if HMAC-SHA256 is broken in some way, it could be a problem.

 ### Algorithms
  * AES (if this is broken, all your data are compromised).